 Carbanara used to be my all time favourite pasta dish before going vegan, and whilst my recipe isn't what you would call a traditional carbonara, it tastes just as good as I remember.
 I like to keep the sauce quick and simple, all you have to do is throw everything in a blender and then heat over your pasta!
 The sauce is also tofu-based rather than cashew (which you will see in many vegan pasta recipes), so is perfect for anyone who avoids nuts.

 There are a few different ways to get that 'cheesy' flavour in vegan recipes.
 Rather than using vegan cheese, I much prefer to use nutritional yeast (also known as 'nooch').
-This, in combination with the seasoning, creates a realistic dupe that can almost fool any former cheese lover.
+Carbonara also traditionally contains egg, so to replicate the 'eggy' flavour I like to add a little black salt.
+This, in combination with the seasoning, creates a realistic dupe that can almost fool any former carbonara lover.

 Prep time: 5 minutes